A Practical Introduction to Regression-based Causal Inference in Meteorology (I): All confounders measured: Data

-The histograms of $A, Y$, and $X_{24}$ are shown in Figure 2.
-Also shown in Figure 2 are the pairwise scatterplots of the variables, confirming a linear association between them.
-The various peaks in these histograms are a direct consequence of the spatial structure of the respective fields.
-As an example of spatial structure, Figure 3 shows the map of the outcome variable (potential temperature).
+The histograms of the treatment (downward shortwave radiation flux), the outcome (surface potential temperature), and one of the two confounders (geopotential height at $150 hPa$) are shown in Figure 3.
+Also shown in Figure 3 are the pairwise scatterplots of these variables, confirming a linear association between them.
+Recall that the main goal of causal inference is to determine the extent of the correlation in the top scatterplot that is causal.
+The various peaks in these histograms and the non-random structure in the scatterplots are a direct consequence of the spatial structure of the respective fields shown in Figure 4.

-At each grid point, the treatment variable is dichotomized by applying a threshold at the median of that variable.
-This choice is arbitrary and not based on a physical criterion.
-In other words, the treatment group consists of all grid points at which the treatment variable exceeds its median across the entire spatial domain and across the two dates.
-Other choices for this threshold are possible.
-In short, \begin{itemize} \item Treatment group = grid points where downward shortwave radiation flux exceeds its median, \item Control group = grid points where downward shortwave radiation flux is less than its median. \end{itemize}
+Although all of the above considerations pertain to the treatment variable (downward shortwave radiation flux) as a continuous variable, the method described in this paper requires a binary treatment.
+To that end, at each grid point, the treatment variable is dichotomized by applying a threshold at the median of that variable.
+In other words, the treatment group consists of all grid points at which downward shortwave radiation flux exceeds its median across the entire spatial domain.
+The choice of the threshold is arbitrary and not based on a physical criterion, and so, other choices are possible.
+This median is shown as a vertical line in the histogram of radiation shown in Figure 3.

-The bulk of the analysis is performed in R (R Core Team 2021), using the MatchIt package (Greifer 2023; Ho et al. 2007).
-The main function for developing the treatment model is called matchit(), and the function match.data() generates the pseudo-population in which the confounders are balanced (i.e., have comparable histograms) across the treatment and the control group.
-The outcome model is fitted by lm(), and ATE is estimated via the aforementioned g-computation method implemented in the function avg\_comparisons().
+The bulk of the analysis is performed in R \citep{Rcore}, using the MatchIt package \citep{greifer, ho_etal}.
+The main function for developing the treatment model is called matchit(), and the function match.data() generates the pseudo-population in which the confounders are balanced (i.e., have comparable histograms) across the treatment and control groups.
+The outcome model is fitted by glm() and ATE is estimated via the aforementioned g-computation method implemented in the function avg\_comparisons().